 In lieu of physical reserves, the UT Libraries will provide electronic copies of Libraries materials essential to Fall 2020 courses where possible.
 Faculty and course instructors may place requests and will receive materials to host in their Canvas courses.
 Libraries staff will determine what can be provided, either through existing or purchased electronic items, by scanning sections from available print materials where possible, or working with faculty and course instructors to find alternative Open Educational Resources (OER) online content.

-Any materials needed for the first part of Fall semester should be identified and submitted by Friday, August 7.
-After that, requests may be submitted throughout the Fall semester with at least one week of lead time.
+Requests may be submitted throughout the Fall semester with at least one week of lead time.

 Why isn't the Libraries providing physical reserves?

 Items on reserve are checked out multiple times per day.
 Because we are quarantining materials between uses, placing items on reserve physically would lessen access to those materials.
 In addition, PCL will be the only UT Libraries location open with limited numbers allowed in the building at one time.

 I have materials on reserve now.
 What happens with those materials?